-(1) Includes the following plans: our 2020 Plan, our 2021 Plan and our 2021 Employee Stock Purchase Plan (the "2021 ESPP").

-(2) As of December 31, 2021, a total of 3,145,281 shares of our common stock have been reserved for issuance pursuant to the 2021 Plan.
-The 2021 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2022, by 5% of the outstanding number of shares of our common stock on the immediately preceding December 31 or such lesser number of shares as determined by the Administrator (as such term is defined in the 2021 Plan).
-This number will be subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.
-On December 28, 2021, our compensation committee elected not to utilize the evergreen provision under the 2021 Plan for calendar year 2022, as a result of which there was no change in the number of shares available for issuance under the 2021 Plan effective January 1, 2022.
+- (1) Includes the following plans: our 2020 Plan, our 2021 Plan and our 2021 Employee Stock Purchase Plan, or the 2021 ESPP. - Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2022, by 5% of the outstanding number of shares of our common stock on the immediately preceding December 31 or such lesser number of shares as determined by the Administrator (as such term is defined in the 2021 Plan).
+This number is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.
 The shares of common stock underlying any awards that are forfeited, cancelled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, reacquired by us prior to vesting, satisfied without the issuance of stock, expire or are otherwise terminated, other than by exercise, under the 2021 Plan and the 2020 Plan will be added back to the shares of common stock available for issuance under the 2021 Plan.
-The Company no longer makes grants under the 2020 Plan.
-As of December 31, 2021, a total of 286,127 shares of our common stock have been reserved for issuance pursuant to the 2021 ESPP.
+We no longer make grants under the 2020 Plan.
+As of December 31, 2022, a total of 286,127 shares of our common stock have been reserved for issuance pursuant to the 2021 ESPP.
 The 2021 ESPP provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2023, by the least of 286,127 shares of our common stock, 1% of the outstanding number of shares of our common stock on the immediately preceding December 31 or such lesser number of shares as determined by the Administrator (as such term is defined in the 2021 ESPP).
-This number will be subject to adjustment in the e
+This number is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.